-Furthermore, there should be more than one individual within the organization to “drive the bus.”
+Furthermore, there should be more than one individual within the organization able to “drive the bus.”
 This redundancy is particularly important for large organizations.
-By having multiple individuals trained and competent in using your electronic documentation, you can be rest assured that access and navigation through the system can be achieved even when one individual may not be on-site due to shift hours or PTO.
+By having multiple individuals trained and competent in using your electronic documentation, you can rest assured that access and navigation through the system will be achieved even when one individual may not be on-site due to varying shift hours or PTO.
 This can prove invaluable during unexpected surveys or when access to vital information is necessary during off-hours.

 Streamline Your Process and Eliminate Paper Shuffling

 CHT is qualified to provide you with a more innovative, easier, and more manageable method of monitoring and testing your medical gas system documentation.
 And it is for these reasons that we can offer you a rock-solid path, both affordable and straightforward, to Joint Commission Compliance.

 We provide a state-of-the-art Medical Gas compliance system Vitaleyez™, that can be operated entirely online.

 If you like the confidence of paper reports, the system will generate them for you on demand.
 Many of our clients have us keep their binders up-to-date so they have less paper lying on their desks.